on the cheap and sleazy side (www.cheapandsleazy.net)

 In the "Coming Up Real Soon Now" Department:

-When I can, I will update this article on how to use dry beans, your own spices, ground by a mortar and pistle!
+When I can, I will update this article on how to use dry beans, your own spices, ground by a mortar and pistel!

-Cooking beans you buy in bulk or in a plastic bag in a crock pot is a skill worth learning to do ... and making your own chili powder is as well!
+Cooking beans you buy in bulk in a crock pot is a skill worth learning to do ... and making your own chili powder is as well!

 -o0o-